IB Diploma Programme (DP)

 Who can apply to Turku International school (TIS)?

 The school is intended for international families moving to Finland, working temporarily or permanently in the Turku region and also for Finnish families returning to Finland after years abroad.
+The parent/parents must have a job or a confirmed admission decision from an educational institute.

 Is it possible to apply to TIS in advance?

 It is possible to start the application process while living abroad.
 We recommend filling in the online application well in advance, if you are planning on moving to Finland.
-Guardians are advised to contact the TIS principal Mirjam Rasmus to inquire the student situation of the grade in question.
+Parents are advised to contact the TIS principal Mirjam Rasmus to inquire the student situation of the grade in question.

 Please note, that in order to finalize the application process and confirm a student’s school place you need to have a residence permit and an address in Turku/Turku region.
 To get a residence permit to Finland, you have to contact the Finnish immigration authorities.